 Maritime hydrogen power and transport

 The shipping industry contributes 3% of the total global greenhouse gas emissions, a significant portion of which can be attributed to shipping hubs.
 The port of Rotterdam, for example, produced 22.4 million tonnes of CO2 in 2020.
-While improvements to operational and system efficiency are decreasing these numbers, it is clear that the shipping industry needs a renewable power source.
+While improvements to operational and system efficiency are decreasing these numbers, maritime hydrogen power is a renewable power source which the shipping industry clearly needs.

 Renewable power source options